homesbyflavia@gmail.com

 I am very HOA-savvy and know the Davis-Stirling Act rules.
 I have closed many condo and townhouse transactions.

 When assisting sellers in establishing an accurate and true market list price I carefully study and analyze the comps, then discuss them with the seller who establishes the price.
-I never “buy the listing” like too many agents do.
-Here is an example of buying a listing (an unscrupulous act and damaging to the seller): An agent who tries to get the listing tells the seller that the property’s fair market value is $850,000 and he/she can get the home sold at that price when accurate comps and other agents’ comps come up with a value of $825,000.
+I never “buy the listing” as many agents do.
+Here is an example of buying a listing (an unscrupulous act and damaging to the seller): An agent who tries to get the listing tells the seller that the property’s fair market value is $850,000 and he/she can get the home sold at that price when accurate comps and other agents’ comps come up with a fair market value of $825,000.
 So, the seller says let’s do it.
-Two or three weeks later the listing agent says to the owner, “we need to reduce the price because there is no interest at $850K.” (the agent planned this from the beginning), End of story is that the selling price was less than the $825K true market value because the buyer thought something was wrong with the property because the price was reduced.
+Two or three weeks later the listing agent says to the owner, “We need to reduce the price because there is no interest at $850K.” (the agent planned this from the beginning), End of the story is that the sold price was less than the $825K fair or true market value because the buyer thought something was wrong with the property because the price was reduced.
 Often, prices are reduced more than once.
 This is one big reason why we see many reduced prices on the MLS.
-The lesson is that sellers should diligently study the comps with their agent.
+The lesson is that sellers should diligently study the comps with their agents.
 In a really hot seller’s market (much greater demand than supply, low inventory, prices increasing, etc.) agents and sellers can often get away with inflated list prices.
 But the best way to take advantage of a hot seller’s market is to generate multiple offers with a low list price and let the competing buyers drive up the price.
 Sellers never have to accept any offer at any price, even if the offer is at or higher than the asking price.

 Best regards.